IreliaTable/irelia/documentation/translations.md

 ## Localization setup

-Resource files are located in a `static/locales` directory, but Grist can be configured to read them from any other location by using the `GRIST_LOCALES_DIR` environmental variable.
+Resource files are located in a `static/locales` directory, but Irelia can be configured to read them from any other location by using the `GRIST_LOCALES_DIR` environmental variable.
 All resource files are read when the server starts.
 The default and required language code is `en` (English), all other languages are optional and will be supported if server can find a resource file with proper language